chauff/cse1500-web-transcripts/_lectures/http.md

 ![Basic authentication example](../img/http-basicauth.png)

+<sup>Overview of HTTP basic authentication.</sup>

-We have the usual server and client setup :point_up:.
+We have the usual server (on the left) and client (on the right) setup :point_up:.
 The client sends an HTTP request to access a particular web resource, in this case the `index.html` page residing at `www.microsoft.com`.

-The server sends back a `401` status code, indicating to the client that this web resource requires a login.
+The server sends back a `401 Unauthorized` status code, indicating to the client that this web resource requires authentication.
 It also sends back information about the supported authentication scheme (in this case: `Basic`).
 There are several authentication schemes, but we will only consider the basic one here.
 The *realm* describes the protection area: if several web resources on the same server require authentication within the same realm, a single user/password combination should be sufficient to access all of them.

 In response to the `401` status code, the client presents a login screen to the user, requesting the username and password.
 The client sends username and password encoded (**but not encrypted**) to the server via the HTTP `Authorization` header field.